lamuertepeluda/webinos-updater/README.md

 #webinos-update

-To change the main directory, please modify line 7 of webinos_update.js
+To change the main directory, just modify update_config.json properly.

 The script scans the main directory and tries a git pull on each webinos-* and hub-* folder and their node_modules subfolders, then prompts a short report.